Root Canal Therapy

 What Is Root Canal Therapy?

-Root Canal Therapy (also referred to as root canal treatment or endodontic treatment) is a dental procedure in which the diseased, decayed tooth, or damaged nerve of a tooth is removed and the inside areas (the nerve and canals within the roots) are cleaned, filled and sealed permanently to avoid infection.
+Root Canal Treatment (also referred to as endodontic therapy) is a dental procedure in which the diseased, decayed tooth, or damaged nerve of a tooth is removed and the inside areas (the nerve and canals within the roots) are cleaned, filled and sealed permanently to avoid infection.

 A tooth’s nerve and blood vessel provide nutrients and hydration to a tooth as well as sense of temperature.
 It provides the sensation of hot or cold.
 The absence of a nerve will affect the strength of a tooth and make it become more brittle and susceptible to fracture if not protected by a crown.